CodingMoore/Shelter.Solution/README.md

 # **Shelter.Solution**
 Project Initiated: 2021-01-23<br>
-Updated: 2021-01-23
+Updated: 2021-01-24

 ## **Project Description**

-This project is an exercise in creating an ASP.NET Core API with database integration using multiple classes, and Full CRUD implementation.
+This project is an exercise in creating an ASP.NET Core API with database integration using multiple classes and Full CRUD implementation.
+This project also includes CORS integration, Swagger Documentation, and JSON Web Token (JWT) authentication for Create, Update, and Delete functionality.

 Coding Prompt: